Stacktical/stacktical.github.io/_posts/2021-01-04-stacktical-dsla-protocol-2021-roadmap-blockchain-cryptocurrency-itsm-sla-fintech-legaltech-insurtech.md

 ## High Level 2021 Roadmap

+The stacktical.com website we be updated with our 2021 as we unveil our next wave of partners.
+Until then, our overall plan for the year is to focus on the mainnet release short term, before triggering 3 DSLA Maxima initiatives throughout the year.

 ### Q1 2021
 * **03/31** DSLA Agnos Mainnet
 * **03/31** DSLA.network connects to the DSLA Agnos Mainnet